 Rather than go directly to VEVO, choosing a partner like WorkPro gives you a range of additional features to make the whole process easier to manage, monitor and track.

-The key risk for companies comes from potentially hiring someone illegally, even unwittingly most non AU citizens will be granted work rights, but how you manage staff who are limited to work a certain number of hours each week?
-Companies will need to be aware of these restrictions during the hiring process and during employment.
+The key risk for businesses comes from potentially hiring someone illegally, even unwittingly.
+Most non AU citizens will be granted work rights, but how do you manage workers who are limited to work a certain number of hours each week?
+Businesses will need to be aware of these restrictions during the hiring process and during employment.

 The same rules apply to individuals who have entered the country on a sponsored visa arrangement.
 If these individuals then look to find a new employer, that employer needs to take on the obligations associated with sponsoring a foreign worker in Australia and understand the arrangements and conditions surrounding the sponsorship.